7 Steps to manage supply chain disruptions and optimise your inventory

 3. Classify your inventory.

 Correctly classified inventory can be broken down into manageable categories such as obsolete, non-stocked, and working stock.
 Your stock items are then classified further when you set your inventory policies and look at sales velocity and margin contribution.
 Having these classifications simplifies your stock reporting and refilling policies.
+Consider a Warehouse Management System (WMS) like eveXso to develop strategies and processes and improve warehouse efficiency.

 2. Focus on monitoring and improving forecast accuracy

-1. Invest in inventory management software.
+1. Invest in inventory, freight, and logistics management software.

 If you want to explore how inventory management tools can help you optimise your supply chain and manufacturing processes, watch the full recording of our recent webinar with NETSTOCK.
-For more information, contact us by emailing sales@kilimanjaro-consulting.com, or by calling 1300 857 464 (AU) or 0800 436 774 (NZ).For more interesting video content visit our Youtube channel.

 Accolades